Criminology and Law BA (Hons)

 Facilities

-Teaching and learning take place in state-of-the art facilities on the main Coventry University campus near to the University Hub, Students Union, and library4.
+Teaching and learning take place in modern facilities on the main Coventry University campus near to the University Hub, Students Union and library4.
 Extensive use is made of seminar and workshop rooms for smaller groups to facilitate active group learning.

 Library